jsarni/CaraML/README.md

 All CaraYaml files must start with "CaraPipeline:" keyword and could contain the following keywords

 ### *CaraPipeline*
-* **"CaraPipeline:"** : keyword that must be set in the beginning of each CaraYaml
+* **"CaraPipeline:"** : keyword that must be set in the beginning of each CaraYaml file

 ### *Stage*
-* **"- stage:"** Is the keyword used to declare and describe a stage.
+* **"- stage:"** Is a keyword used to declare and describe a stage.
 It could be an Estimator or a Transformer :
   * **SparkML Estimator** : Which is the name of the SparkML model that you want to use in the stage.
   * **SparkML Transformer** : Is the name of SparkML feature transformation that you want to apply to your dataset (preprocessing)